jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 })()
 ```

-Now we have a private to our own API, as `Store`.
-So we can use it to see if the member the local function wants to update, actually exists, and if not, throw.
+Now we have a private reference to our own API, as `Store`.
+So we can use it to see if the member that the local function wants to update, actually exists - and if not, throw.

 ```
 const GlobalMemberStore = (() => {